nlp-waseda/VIR-Bench/README.md

 - The graph annotations and dataset labels are provided in `data/graphs.zip` and `data/data.zip`, respectively.
 - If you have any questions about obtaining the dataset, please contact conan1024hao@gmail.com.

-To run evaluations, download and unzip `data.zip` and `videos.zip`, and organize them into the following directory structure.
+To run evaluations, "download and unzip `data.zip`, and place the video files that you have retrieved yourself (using the video IDs with tools such as yt-dlp, as described above) into a `videos/` directory".
 `graphs.zip` (containing visiting order graphs in both pickle and SVG formats) is optional and not required for evaluation.
 ```
 VIR-Bench/
   ├── data/
   │   ├── test-00000-of-00001.parquet
   │   └── validation-00000-of-00001.parquet
-  ├── videos/
+  ├── videos/ (populated by the user; not distributed)
   │   ├── 0oODCXC3oms.mp4
   │   └── ...
 ```